 Northern Passages & Glacier Bay – Cruise between Juneau and Sitka over 8 days aboard one of three small adventure ships, ranging is size from 60 to 76 passengers.
 A full day is spent inside Glacier Bay National Park.
 On the week of August 25 special programming on this route will celebrate the National Parks Centennial offering commemorative gifts and special park guests.
 In Sitka, you can choose to further explore at the Sitka National Historical Park.

-Alaska’s Southeast Explorer, Inside Passage Sojourn, Glacier Bay & Island Adventure – These three itineraries run by Alaskan owned and operated small ships range from 8 to 11 days aboard 40- to 74-guest vessels.
+Inside Passage Sojourn & Glacier Bay & Island Adventure – These two itineraries run by Alaskan owned and operated small ships range from 9 to 10 days aboard 40- to 74-guest vessels.
 Each route offers a full day spent in Glacier Bay National Park, with a special bonus of a Native Huna Tlingit interpretive naturalist coming aboard to reveal the traditional ties to this ancient treasure.
 Each route also embarks or disembarks in the port of Sitka, which allows a visit to the Sitka National Historical Park.

 Exploring Alaska’s Coastal Wilderness – Over 8 days, join guides from Lindblad-National Geographic aboard the 62-guest National Geographic Sea Bird or Sea Lion for the premier Alaska cruise in education and guiding.
 A native Tlingit interpreter also joins during this full day visit in Glacier Bay National Park.
-Join National Geographic’s extended 15-day voyage A Remarkable Journey to Alaska, British Columbia & Haida Gwaii to explore more of the coastline along with Glacier Bay.
+Join National Geographic’s extended 15-day voyage Treasures of the Inside Passage: Alaska & British Columbia to explore more of the coastline along with Glacier Bay.

 Channel Islands National Park – California